tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ~~~

 Each identity provider has a unique value that identifies its behavior along
-with opaque parameters that help synchronize various options across
+with opaque parameters which help synchronize various options across
 applications.

 ~~~